 Plan Bay Area 2040 invests \$17 billion over the next 24 years to support projects and programs that will boost system efficiency through technology and bottleneck relief.
-One such program is Bay Area Forward, which would implement a suite of strategies that improve the speed, reliability, and person throughput of roadways and transit service and prepare the Bay Area for technological advancements in transportation.
+One such program is Bay Bridge Forward, which would implement a suite of strategies that improve the speed, reliability, and person throughput of roadways and transit service and prepare the Bay Area for technological advancements in transportation.

 Critical to these strategies will be the modernization of infrastructure used to monitor travel conditions and facilitate responses to freeway incidents.
-In addition, efforts like San Francisco's cordon pricing program and the Regional Express Lane Network will leverage revenues generated from pricing to improve the existing system's efficiency while providing alternatives to driving.
+In addition, efforts like San Francisco's cordon pricing program - with projects such as the Treasure Island and downtown San Francisco cordons - as well as the Regional Express Lane Network will leverage revenues generated from pricing to improve the existing system's efficiency while providing alternatives to driving.